Bill's Web Space:2011 Mazda Miata MX-5 Special Edition

 Torque specifications from service manual in pics below.

 Starting with the rear differential, I used a 23mm socket to remove the fill bolt and then a 24mm socket to remove the drain bolt.
 After cleaning up the drain plugs and allowing the fluid time to drain, the drain plug was reinstalled and per the Mazda manual specification torqued to 39.2-53.9 Nm, 29-39.7 ft-lb.
 Using a hand pump, the differential was filled until fluid started to come out the fill hole- capacity for the differential is 1.3 pints.
 The fill bolt was then reinstalled and per the Mazda manual specification torqued to 39.2-53.9 Nm, 29-39.7 ft-lb.
 I used Amsoil Severe Gear 75w110 (GL5) for the differential.
+There is a thread HERE (archived HERE) that discusses why 75w110 is the correct fluid for our differential

 Moving on to the transmission, I used a 24mm socket to remove the fill bolt and then the drain bolt.
 After cleaning up the drain plugs and allowing the fluid time to drain, the drain plug was reinstalled and per the Mazda manual specification torqued to 39-59 Nm, 29-42 ft-lb.
 Using a hand pump, the transmission was filled until fluid started to come out the fill hole- capacity for the 6 speed transmission is 4.5 pints.
 The fill bolt was then reinstalled and per the Mazda manual specification torqued to 25-39 Nm, 19-28 ft-lb.
 I used Amsoil Manual Transmission Fluid 75w90 (GL4) for the transmission.

 Finally, the engine oil.
 A small plate covers the bottom of the oil pan and as others had mentioned, removing this plate makes for easier access to the oil filter and the drain bolt location.
 Five bolts are removed using a 12mm socket and the plate is removed.
 A 17mm socket is used to remove the oil drain bolt.
 After allowing the oil to drain, the bolt is reinstalled per the Mazda manual torque specification 30-41 Nm, 23-30 ft-lb OR you can elect to install a Fumoto Oil Drain Valve, P/N ADP-106 for the adapter and P/N F106N for the Fumoto Valve.
 If installing these, you will need a 22mm wrench to install the adapter and a 19mm wrench to install the valve- follow the installation directions and don't over torque.
 The oil filter should be able to be removed by hand but a filter wrench can be used if needed.
 I replaced the OE Mazda filter with a Purolator Pure One filter (P/N PL10241), hand tightened and installed after lubing seal with new oil.
 The filter removal makes a mess so wipe down all of the parts it dripped on and reinstall the protective plate.
-I filled up the engine using Amsoil Signature Series 0w20 Synthetic Motor Oil, engine oil capacity is 4.9 quarts with oil cooler- I add 4.5 quarts, start motor and turn off after a few minutes, check for leaks, and then continue to add oil gradually until reading full on dipstick with car off jack stands and on level surface.
+I filled up the engine using Amsoil Signature Series 0w20 Synthetic Motor Oil, dry engine oil capacity is 4.9 quarts with oil cooler.
+I add 4 quarts, start motor and turn off after a few minutes, check for leaks, and then continue to add oil gradually until reading full on dipstick with car off jack stands and on level surface- usually a little over ~4.5 quarts total.

 AWR Racing 70 Durometer Engine Mounts from Goodwin Racing installed.
 Cyberbug's writeups are HERE and HERE, torque spec is upper and lower nuts to 35 ft lbs and the through bolt to 45 ft lbs (AWR referenced in these threads).